Clan Rising

 What does the surname Gordon mean?

 From the lands of Gordon in Berwickshire, granted to Adam, ancestor of the family, in the 12th century.
-The name is of disputed origin — possibly from Welsh 'gor dun' (great fort) or a Gaelic personal name.
+The name is of disputed origin, possibly from Welsh 'gor dun' (great fort) or a Gaelic personal name.
+The Gordons originated in Berwickshire in the 12th century but rose to greatness in the north-east, taking the lands of Strathbogie in the 14th century, later known as Huntly.

 Where does the Gordon family come from?

-The motto of Clan Gordon is "Bydand", which translates as "Remaining (steadfast)".
+The motto of the Gordon family is "Bydand", which translates as "Remaining (steadfast)".
+Family mottoes were registered with the chief of the name and carried on the heraldic arms and battle-banners.

 Who are some famous Gordons?